olli208/minor-project3/README.md

 ## Wishlist
 - Multiple dance boards so you can battle against each other.
-- Send data to Watt-now so, they can measure they generated energy.
+- Send data to Watt-now so, they can measure the generated energy.
 - Printing the generated energy real-time.

 ## Sources